jangroter/bluesky/README.md

 **Citation info:** J. M. Hoekstra and J. Ellerbroek, "[BlueSky ATC Simulator Project: an Open Data and Open Source Approach](https://www.researchgate.net/publication/304490055_BlueSky_ATC_Simulator_Project_an_Open_Data_and_Open_Source_Approach)", Proceedings of the seventh International Conference for Research on Air Transport (ICRAT), 2016.

+## This branch: "Vertical Conflict Resolution in Layered Airspace
+The goal of this branch is to provide open-source, freely accessible source code and data for reproducing the results of the paper.
+Currently this section of the readme is a placeholder for when the paper will be officialy released and will contain the abstract as well as additional useful information.

 ## BlueSky Releases
 BlueSky is also available as a pip package, for which periodically version releases are made.
 You can find the latest release here: https://github.com/TUDelft-CNS-ATM/bluesky/releases